What is the I do, we do, you do pedagogy teaching model?

 Start teaching the gradual release model with Nearpod

-No matter your approach to structuring an I do, we do, you do teaching model in the classroom, you can apply those same strategies when teaching a lesson from start to finish using technology.
+Grounded in the gradual release of responsibility (GRR) framework, the I do, we do, you do teaching model is a powerful instructional approach that enhances student learning.
+This instructional framework involves a structured shift from teacher-led instruction to student independence.
+No matter your approach to structuring this teaching model in the classroom, you can apply those same strategies when teaching a lesson from start to finish using technology.
 We hope you found these tips useful and are ready to start using edtech tools, like Nearpod, in your classroom.
-Start teaching the gradual release model today!
+Start teaching the gradual release of responsibility model today!